benjaminfoo/Architect/readme.md

 ### Changelog
+This is the list of changes - the version should be compatible to each other.
+Your already created entities wont be affected.

+v0.5a
+- added useable entities (like chairs, benches, beds, etc.)
+- refactored project, upgraded entity-model, etc.
+- removed invalid references from assets

 v0.4b
 - added option to rebind keys (look at the keybinds.cfg file to define your own keys)
 - added further docs